k801030/test-dynamodb-dax/README.md

 ### How to deploy a service with DAX?

-DaAX can be deployed in EC2 only.
+DAX can be deployed in EC2 only.
 [Here](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DAX.client.sample-app.html) is a tutorial about how to running a sample app.